 Objectives What is a measure of success?
-Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information When will it be collected?
-Baseline and target the performance and TCO (Total Cost of Ownership) of current vehicles for most of the relevant use cases, including new usage models and an expected positive impact on cost drivers such as energy consumption in production, in use and at the end-of-life; material used production steps and number of parts Usage models and productivity Successful demonstration of zero-emission Heavy Duty Vehicles (HDV) in relevant use cases covered by 2zero projects with an expected outcome of nearly cost parity per tonne.km in 2030 compared to the 2020 baseline.
-FCEV powertrain efficiency (TtW): ~10 - 15% better than conventional ICE; BEV powertrain efficiency (TtW): ~35-45% better than conventional ICE
+Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study, ] Who is responsible for monitoring and providing the data / information When will it be collected?
+Baseline and target material used production steps and number of parts Usage models and productivity (for commercial cases) Usage models and willingness to pay Demonstration of zero emission Heavy Duty Vehicles (HDV) matching the performance and TCO (Total Cost of Ownership) of current vehicles for most of the relevant use cases, including new usage models Demonstrator vehicles and concepts realized in 2Zero with an optimized cost vs. benefit and an expected positive impact on cost drivers such as energy consumption in production, in use and at the end-of-life; material used production steps and number of parts Usage models and productivity Projects results analysis EC / CINEA / funded projects / Association Baseline 2020 standard HDV Successful demonstration of zero-emission Heavy Duty Vehicles (HDV) in relevant use cases covered by 2zero projects with an expected outcome of nearly cost parity per tonne.km in 2030 compared to the 2020 baseline.
+FCEV powertrain efficiency (TtW): ~10 - 15% better than conventional ICE; BEV powertrain efficiency (TtW): ~ 35- 45% better than conventional ICE

 Objectives What is a measure of success?
-Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information When will it be collected?
-Baseline and target solutions, technolog for mass r 1000km le trips with 10% addit compared solutions, economic ation of e new vehicle charging gies and services market to enable ong distance no more than tional time I to conventional considering Demonstration of technologies, components, systems and their integration in vehicles enabling affordability, high efficiency and fast charging capability Optimal balance between battery size, user needs and recharging infrastructure capabilities identified from EU funded projects Projects results analysis EC / CINEA / funded projects / Association Baseline 2020 M1 BEV Targets Demonstrators (including M1 vehicles up to C-segment and according technology packs) enabling 1000 km trips with less than a 10% door-to-door time penalty with respect to a conventional vehicle 37 • Vehicle consumption 12 kWh/t/100km • Charging time per 100 km, 8 Minutes with minimal impact on battery degradation Developm demonstra solutions More efficient technologies and solutions developed in EU funded projects for the Projects results analysis EC / CINEA / funded projects / Association Baseline 2020 Targets
+Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study, ] Who is responsible for monitoring and providing the data / information When will it be collected?
+Baseline and target Development and demonstration of affordable new vehicle solutions, charging technologies and services for mass market to enable 1000km long distance trips with no more than 10% additional time compared to conventional solutions, considering economic and environmental assessment Demonstration of technologies, components, systems and their integration in vehicles enabling affordability, high efficiency and fast charging capability Optimal balance between battery size, user needs and recharging infrastructure capabilities identified from EU funded projects Projects results analysis EC / CINEA / funded projects/Association Baseline 2020 M1 BEV Targets Demonstrators (including M1 vehicles up to C-segment and according technology packs) enabling 1000 km trips with less than a 10% door-to- door time penalty with respect to a conventional vehicle • Vehicle consumption 12 kWh/t/100km • Charging time per 100 km, 8 Minutes with minimal impact on battery degradation Development and demonstration of solutions for pervasive, user-friendly, low- cost and interoperable low-power (22 kW) and efficient high (~150kW) / ultrahigh-power (~300 kW) charging inferetructure More efficient technologies and solutions developed in EU funded projects for the development of low-power charging infrastructure (<22 kW) and high/ ultrahigh-power charging (>300 kWh, up to 1MW for long haul trucks) Projects results analysis Projects results EC / CINEA / funded projects / Association Baseline 2020 Targets At least 25 % reduction of energy losses during charging (considering both charger and vehicle) by 2030 for all types of chargers Interoperable infrastructure sale, secure and smooth communication exchange between vehicle and charging infrastructure, analysis projects / Association charging solutions are available in Europe

-37 Target are defined using the following assumption: vehicle with 20 kWh/100km 1.7 ton vehicle and standard reference battery pack of 50 kWh (note: this would require more than 3C)
+39) Target are defined using the following assumption: vehicle with 20 kWh/100km 1.7 ton vehicle and standard reference battery pack of 50 kWh (note: this would require more than 3C).